hundeo:

 FCI Group: Companion and Toy Dogs

-This dog exists in two varieties: the Papillon and the Phalène.
-The toy spaniels are very small and light little dogs and come from France and Belgium.
-The lively, cheerful mini spaniels were popular social dogs in aristocratic circles centuries ago.
+There are two varieties of this dog: the Papillon and the Phalène.
+The Continental Toy Spaniel is a very small and light dog that originated in France and Belgium.
+This lively and cheerful breed was a favorite companion dog of the nobility centuries ago.
 Their elegant appearance made them a luxury dog.
-Nevertheless, they are not lapdogs, but little bundles of energy.
+Nevertheless, they are not lap dogs, but little bundles of energy.

 Continental Toy Spaniel